Police Duty Act

 3. Review on previous shift’s incidents and highlight of the priorities in the current shift.

-The pattern, time and frequency of the aforementioned roll-call in the preceding paragraph shall be regulated by the respective police departments, depending on those field units’ operational conditions.
+The form, time, and frequency of the aforementioned roll call in the preceding paragraph shall be regulated by the respective police departments, depending on those field units’ operational conditions.

 Chapter 7 Duty Supervision